JDrinkH2O/lennys-custom-clues/README.md

 ### Creating a Puzzle

-1. Enable Answer Builder Mode in config
+1. Click "Create a new Answer" in the plugin panel
 2. Enter the reward text players will receive
 3. Add one or more constraints defining the solution
 4. Click "Submit Answer to Server"